 How to Paint Distressed Wood Furniture

-Use this distressed furniture technique to age wood furniture with paint.
-Distressed wood furniture is perfect for rooms decorated with flea market finds and antique treasures, but the best thing about this technique is you don't have to buy old to get a charming patina.
-Learn how to distress furniture in almost no time with this easy guide.
+Distressed wood furniture is perfect for rooms decorated with flea market finds and antique treasures.
+Learn how to distress furniture in almost no time using this easy guide.